cellml/libcellml/docs/tutorials/tutorial8/tutorial8_cpp.rst

 **Resources:**

-    - :download:`CMakeLists.txt` The CMake file for building this tutorial
+    - :download:`CMakeLists.txt` The CMake file for building this tutorial;
-    - :download:`tutorial8.cpp` Either the skeleton code, or ..
-    - :download:`tutorial8_complete.cpp` the completed tutorial code
+    - :download:`tutorial8.cpp` Either the skeleton code, or :download:`tutorial8_complete.cpp` the completed tutorial code;
     - :download:`../utilities/tutorial_utilities.h` and :download:`../utilities/tutorial_utilities.cpp` Utility functions for use in the tutorials.

-    - The following files are needed as inputs for this tutorial:
+   - The following files are needed as inputs for this tutorial.
+     If you did not complete the relevant tutorials you can copy these files from the resources folder:

         - :download:`../resources/tutorial8_LeakageCurrentModel.cellml` The leakage current model;
-        - :download:`../resources/tutorial8_LeakageInitialisation.cellml` Its initialisation;
+        - :download:`../resources/tutorial8_LeakageCurrentModel_parameters.cellml` Leakage parameters;
         - :download:`../resources/tutorial8_MembraneModel.cellml` The membrane model;
-        - :download:`../resources/tutorial8_controller.cellml` Initialisation parameters;

-    - If you did not complete Tutorial 6 you can download the file created there from:
-      :download:`../resources/tutorial8_PotassiumChannelModel.cellml`
-    - If you did not complete Tutorial 7 you can download the file created there from:
-      :download:`../resources/tutorial8_SodiumChannelModel.cellml`
+        - :download:`../resources/tutorial6_PotassiumChannelModel.cellml` The potassium channel (or use your own) and its controller :download:`../resources/tutorial6_controller.cellml`; and
+        - :download:`../resources/tutorial7_SodiumChannelModel.cellml` The sodium channel (or use your own) and its controller model :download:`/resources/tutorial7_controller.cellml`.

 .. contents:: Contents
     :local: